[Holodeck –

 TORRES: Can you be more specific?

-EMH: To discuss the patient’s condition in front of the patient
+EMH: To discuss the patient's condition in front of the patient would

-Don’t worry, my little friend
+my little friend.

 TORRES: Doctor.